 What are the downsides of a soft opening?
 The benefits certainly outweigh the drawbacks, but there are things to consider.

 You want to ensure your guests have a good time and share their experiences online to spread awareness, but you do run the risk of competing restaurants stealing your creative property – whether that be menu items, ideas for decor pieces, or even table-and-chair arrangements.
 A competitor might already be open and able to fast-track it to public availability, beating you to the punch on opening day.

 Don’t forget that real customers can be far more brutal than friends.
 There’s the chance your soft opening guests will be hesitant to criticize, so when real customers come through the door for the grand opening, there may be some reality checks in order.
 Ensure that after the feedback process, there isn’t anything that hasn’t been overlooked by either your own staff or the soft opening’s guests.

 There’s also the aspect that your restaurant is operating to some degree without actually generating revenue.
 The soft opening is essentially optional overhead, a marketing expense that offers little in the short-term.
 While that may be true, you should view the soft opening as a long-term investment, where you're building awareness and possibly future business, making it fiscally low-risk, but medium-to-high-reward.

 Launching Your Restaurant Soft Opening

-There’s considerable upside to doing a soft opening, as illustrated above.
+There’s considerable upside to doing a soft opening.
 The benefits can act as a confidence boost for when the grand opening comes and the proper public makes their way in.
 You’ll have an advantage that will set things up for success right out of the gate.